-The District Superintendent or his/her designee may announce the move to a remote environment, close the SWBOCES or dismiss students and staff early when hazardous weather or other emergencies threaten their health or safety.
-Public education is one of the principal functions of the organization and should be maintained at a normal level except in extreme circumstances.
+The District Superintendent or his/her designee may close the SWBOCES or dismiss students and staff early when hazardous weather or other emergencies threaten their health or safety.
+Such action is never to be taken lightly, for public education is one of the principal functions of the organization and should be maintained at a normal level except in extreme circumstances.

-.
-While it may be necessary, under certain circumstances, to excuse all students from attending school, to delay the opening hour, to operate remotely or to dismiss students early, the District Superintendent or his/her designee has the responsibility to ensure that administrative, supervisory, and operational activity is continued to the extent possible.
+SWBOCES will not be closed merely to avoid inconvenience.
+While it may be prudent, under certain circumstances, to excuse all students from attending school, to delay the opening hour, or to dismiss students early, the District Superintendent or his/her designee has the responsibility to ensure that administrative, supervisory, and operational activity is continued to the extent possible.
 Therefore, if conditions affect only one site or program, only that site or program shall be closed.